If you’ve been struggling with weight gain, the question “do calories matter?” has likely crossed your mind once or twice.

 Some authorities talk about being in a calorie deficit like it’s the golden ticket to weight loss.
-While others claim long-term fat loss has more to do with a whole food diet plan and your activity level than calorie counting.
+Others claim long-term fat loss has more to do with a whole food diet plan and your activity level than calorie counting.

 And what if you’re following a low-carbohydrate diet?
-Does this affect whether or not you need to count calories?
+Does the type of food you eat affect whether or not you need to count calories?

-A calorie is a measurement of energy.
 One calorie (or Kcal) is the amount of energy it takes to heat one kilogram of water by one degree Celsius.
-That’s a mouthful, but food scientists needed to find some way to quantify the energy in food — so there it is.

-So when you refer to the calories in your food, you’re actually talking about the energy in your food.
+In other words, calories measure the amount of energy in your food.
+So when you refer to the calories in your food, you’re actually talking about how much energy your body can get out of what you’re eating.

 Let’s break it down a bit: